babetmihai/universal-reducer/README.md

-Since all reducers and custom implementations on get and set, why not actually <b>get</b> and <b>set</b>?

 Reducer and store wrapper that uses paths to update nested values.

-The path syntax is the same as  _.set and _get form lodash and it's the only reducer you will ever need
+The path syntax is the same as  _.set and _get form lodash

+Since all reducers and custom implementations on get and set, why not actually use a universal <b>get</b> and <b>set</b>?

 ### Instalation
 ```